DEFRA/defra-ai-sdlc/README.md

 # Defra AI SDLC Playbook
-Version 1.1
+Version 1.2

 This playbook shows you how to use AI tools in software development.
-It's designed for Defra teams and updated regularly with new practices and lessons learned.
+We designed it for Defra teams and update it regularly with new practices and lessons learned.

 ## Table of Contents
 1. [Welcome](README.md)